fggo/linux/README.md

 git show HEAD //latest commit log

-git checkout HEAD filename //discard changes and restore back to the last commit
+git checkout HEAD filename //discard changes and restore back to the last commit git checkout -- filename  //does the same thing as 'checkout HEAD'

 git add scene-2.txt
 git reset HEAD scene-2.txt //unstage file from the staging area using